 Jesus, Our Example for What?

 When Jesus was on earth, He lived a sinless life.
-Some say that because Jesus lived a sinless life, we can do the same.
+Some say and even teach that because Jesus lived a sinless life, we can do the same.
 But is that true?
 Does Jesus really expect us to?
 My position is that He does not!

-Firstly, Jesus was/is God.
+Firstly, Jesus is God.
 Jesus, as man, did not have a sinful nature so He could not sin.
 Humans are born with a sinful nature and will continue to sin as long as they have a sinful nature.
-In essence, Jesus did not come to show us how we can live a sinless life, He came to do it for us.
+In essence, Jesus did not come to show us how we can live a sinless life, He came to live it for us.

 SDA’s encourage their congregants to attempt the impossible by trying to be ‘good enough’ to make it to heaven.
 It is true that Jesus left us (believers) an example to follow, but what was it?
 I submit to you that Jesus left His believers an example showing them how to:

-A valid question is, “Didn’t Jesus also leave us an example to go into the synagogue on the Sabbath day since it was His custom?”
-Well, firstly, Jesus went into the synagogue every Sabbath to teach because He was born a Jew and under Jewish law, which included Sabbath keeping on the 7th day.
+A valid question SDAs always propose is, “Didn’t Jesus leave us an example to go into the synagogue on the Sabbath day since it was His custom?”
+Well, firstly, Jesus went into the synagogue every Sabbath to teach because He was born a Jew and under Jewish law.
 Secondly, the written law was given to Israel and not Gentiles.
-Gentile Christians did not and never have had the written law and are foreigners to it. (see Ephesians 2:11-13) And thirdly, when Jesus died on the Cross, He fulfilled the law in its entirety and He (a Person) is now our Sabbath rest.
+Gentile Christians did not and never have had the written law.
+Gentiles were foreigners to the law. (see Ephesians 2:11-13) And thirdly, when Jesus died on the Cross, He fulfilled the law in its entirety and He (a Person) is now our Sabbath rest.

 Mattthew 11:28 reads, “Come unto me, all ye that labour and are heavy laden, and I will give you rest.
 29 Take my yoke upon you, and learn of me; for I am meek and lowly in heart: and ye shall find rest unto your souls.
 30 For my yoke is easy, and my burden is light.” (emphasis mine)